32.4K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Edmonton air is currently 1.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Edmonton is currently 1.2 times the WHO annual air quality guideline value

 Good 24 US AQI